Social Psychology Network

 Ed Diener

-Professor Diener's research focuses on the measurement of well-being; temperament and personality influences on well-being; theories of well-being; income and well-being; and cultural influences on well-being.
-He has edited three recent books on subjective well-being, and a 2005 book on multi-method measurement in psychology.
-Diener is currently writing a popular book on happiness with his son, Robert Biswas-Diener, and authoring a book on policy uses of accounts of well-being with Richard Lucas, Ulrich Schimmack, and John Helliwell.
+Diener has edited three recent books on subjective well-being, and a 2005 book on multi-method measurement in psychology.
+Diener wrote a popular book on happiness with his son, Robert Biswas-Diener, and also authored a book on policy uses of accounts of well-being with Richard Lucas, Ulrich Schimmack, and John Helliwell.

 Primary Interests: